This dimension is part of the

 Building practice excellence describes a range of proficiency levels (Emerging, Evolving, Embedding and Excelling) that assists principals and teachers to identify areas of practice that require attention in order to deliver improved student outcomes.

-Component: Professional learning is focused on student outcomes
+Component: Professional learning is focused on improving teaching effectiveness

 Component: Professional learning is collaborative, involving reflection and feedback